Drabble/async-tasks/README.md

 long iterations vs small iterations in a task, thread pool vs no thread pool for handling a lot of tasks.

+Reading arguments that follow the *start* command would allow us to pass these arguments to the related task factory and instantiate a task with custom arguments.
+For example the name of a file to read.

+Setting up a CI for automated testing with a tool such as GitHub Actions.

 ## Style guide

 This project tries to follow [Bjarne Stroustrup's C++ Style and Technique FAQ](https://www.stroustrup.com/bs_faq2.html).